ppazos/bootstrap-password-strength-meter/README.md

 ```
 - Options are:
 - `minPasswordLength` integer value which matches the minimum password length in your own validation.
 Default value is 6.
+- `levelShortClassName` class name of the 'too short' password.
+Used on `progress-bar` div.
+Default value is `progress-bar-danger`.
+- `levelShortDescription` description of the 'too short' password.
+Default value is `Too short`.
 - `level0ClassName` class name of zxcvbn level 0 (weakest).
 Used on `progress-bar` div.
 Default value is `progress-bar-danger`.
 - `level0Description` description of zxcvbn level 0 (weakest).
 Default value is `Weak`.
 - `level1ClassName` class name of zxcvbn level 1.
 Used on `progress-bar` div.
 Default value is `progress-bar-danger`.